 Using a router is the best way how to round wood edges.
 It is the quickest method to achieve your goal, and it provides a polished and professional appearance.

 When it comes to routers, there are two primary types: plunge and fixed base.
-While both can be used for edge shaping, many woodworkers find that the fixed base router is the better choice for rounding wood edges due to its ease of use and maneuverability.
+Though both can shape edges, I find the fixed base router more suitable for rounding wood edges because of its user-friendliness and maneuverability.

 Pros and Cons of Using a Router